OleHolmNielsen/GPAW-benchmark-2018/README.md

 GPAW code building instructions and benchmark data
 --------------------------------------------------

-The purpose of this project is to document the building of the [GPAW](https://wiki.fysik.dtu.dk/gpaw/) code version 1.4.
+The purpose of this page is to document the building of the [GPAW](https://wiki.fysik.dtu.dk/gpaw/) code version 1.4.
 Subsequently a GPAW test and a GPAW benchmark run is documented.